Rodousse/AliceVision/INSTALL.md

 * For OpenEXR library, `OPENEXR_HOME` can be passed pointing to the install directory, e.g.
   `-DOPENEXR_HOME:PATH=/path/to/openexr/install`

-* For OpenImageIO library, library and include dir paths can be passed, e.g.
+* For OpenImageIO library, `CMAKE_PREFIX_PATH` should be passed pointing at the directory of the OpenImageIO installation, in which `lib/cmake/OpenImageIO/OpenImageIO-config.cmake` can be found.
-  `-DOPENIMAGEIO_LIBRARY_DIR_HINTS:PATH=/path/to/oiio/install/lib/`
-and `-DOPENIMAGEIO_INCLUDE_DIR:PATH=/path/to/oiio/install/include/`
+  Or a variable `OpenImageIO_DIR` must be set pointing at `<OpenImageIOInstallDir>/lib/cmake/OpenImageIO/OpenImageIO-config.cmake`.